ElementsProject/lightning/doc/INSTALL.md

     # cd /usr/ports/net-p2p/c-lightning && make install

-mrkd is required to build man pages from markdown files (not done by the port):

-    # cd /usr/ports/devel/py-pip && make install
-    $ pip install --user poetry
-    $ poetry install

 See `/usr/ports/net-p2p/c-lightning/Makefile` for instructions on how to build from an arbitrary git commit, instead of the latest release tag.